anilkunchalaece/tilepacks/README.md

   `MAPZEN_API_KEY=mapzen-xxxxxx tilepack -122.51489 37.70808 -122.35698 37.83239 10 16 sf --tile-size 512 --tile-format topojson`

    Note that tiles above zoom 15 do not have any additional data or resolution already in a z15 tiles, so downloading 17 and 18 may be unnecessary.
 (If you're using Tangram, it begins overzooming at z16).

+##Mofications I did
+Changed the url to localhost
+removed the infinite loop to fetch the tile if exceton occured stared tile server with following command gunicorn -w 8 "tileserver:wsgi_server('config.yaml')" --log-level debug